Kotlin/kotlinx.serialization/docs/serializers.md

 ```

 As you can see, such array representation is not very useful in JSON,
-but may save your space when used with a `ByteArray` and a binary format.
+but may save some space when used with a `ByteArray` and a binary format.

 > You can get the full code [here](../guide/example/example-serializer-10.kt).